Letters of Credit Seminar

 V. SPECIAL TYPES OF LETTERS OF CREDIT

 VI.
-UNIFORM CUSTOMS AND PRACTICE FOR DOCUMENTARY CREDITS - RULES OF THE ARTICLES ON EACH ARTICLE
+UNIFORM CUSTOMS AND PRACTICE FOR DOCUMENTARY CREDITS - RULES OF THE ARTICLES AND NOTE ON EACH ARTICLE

 VII.
 TRANSACTION REVIEW - EXPORT